Javascript Menu by Deluxe-Menu.com

 Contest Scoring

-The score for each band is made up of 1 point per contact and 10 points for each locator square worked.
-The total for each band is multiplied by the band multiplier.
-The final total is the sum of the points scored on all bands.
+Each contact scores one point for each 100 km of distance worked.
+This score is then multiplied by the band multiplier.
+The total score is the sum of the scores on all bands.

 Submitting Your Log